AnchietaJr/CodeCraft/README.md

 # CodeCraft
-A application that I did following CodeCraft's AngularJS Course.
+An application that I did following CodeCraft's AngularJS Course.